m-ender/stackcats/README.md

 Stack Cats operates on an infinite tape of stacks.
 The tape has a tape head which can be moved and points at the "current" stack.
 Commands tend to operate locally on or near the tape head.
 The stacks store arbitrary-precision (signed) integers and contain an implicit, infinite amount of zeros at the bottom.
 Initially, all stacks but the one where the tape head starts are empty (apart from those zeros).

+Note that any zeros on top of this implicit pool of zeros are not distinguishable from it by any means.
+Therefore, in the remainder of this document "the bottom of the stack" always refers to the last non-zero value on the stack.

 ## I/O

 To ensure full reversibility, Stack Cats has no I/O commands, as these side-effects cannot be reversed cleanly.
 Instead, when the program starts, all input (which has to be finite) is read from the standard input stream.
 A `-1` is pushed on the initial stack, and then all the bytes from the input are pushed, with the first input byte on top and the last input byte at the bottom (just above the `-1`).

 At the end of the program (provided it terminates), the contents of the current stack (pointed at by the tape head) are taken modulo 256 and printed as bytes to the standard output stream.
 Again, the value on top is used for the first byte and the value at the bottom is used for the last byte.
 If the value at the very bottom is `-1`, it is ignored.
+In order to print trailing null bytes you can either put a `-1` below them, or you can use any non-zero multiple of 256 which are also printed as null-bytes.

 ## Execution Options